rp-amit01/AWS_3-tier_Deployment/02_deploy.md

 i. create a new VPC

-ii. create two subnet inside a vpc :  private subnet and public subnet
+ii. create two subnet inside a vpc :

+- private subnet ( for RDS DB )
+- public subnet ( for instace server )

-<ins>**STEP 1 : CREATE DATABASE IN RDS**</ins>
+<ins>**STEP 2 : CREATE DATABASE IN RDS**</ins>

-i. configure setting as your need , but here modify the VPC , VPC Security Group , DB subnet group .
+i. configure setting as your need , but here modify the networing setting like -
+- VPC
+- VPC Security Group
+- DB subnet group

-ii. after configuring DB , get the credentials value and copy or save it  - End point , username and password  of DB
+ii. after configuring DB , get the credentials value and copy or save it .

+- End point of db
+- username of db
+- password of DB

-<ins>**STEP 2 : LANUCH INSTANCE SERVER FOR FRONTEND & BACKEND**</ins>
+<ins>**STEP 3 : LANUCH INSTANCE SERVER FOR FRONTEND & BACKEND**</ins>

-i. create instance with setting that you want , but modify or update the network like - VPC , subnet
+i. create instance with setting that you want , but modify or update the network like

+- VPC
+- subnet

 ii.
 Connect the instance via ssh or any other method .

-<ins>**STEP 3 : SETUP MYSQL CLIENT TO RUN SQL COMMAND OR MANAGE DB USING EC2 SERVER**</ins>
+<ins>**STEP 4 : SETUP MYSQL CLIENT TO RUN SQL COMMAND OR MANAGE DB USING EC2 SERVER**</ins>

 i.
 RUN THE COMMAND TO INSTALL PACKAGES OF NYSQL